ValentinChCloud/Galaxy_production/README.md

 `  /etc/init.d/postgresql restart`

-After that you have to change in tool_shed.ini
+After that you have to change in tool_shed.ini on the machine's toolshed
  ```
  #database_connection = sqlite:///./database/community.sqlite?isolation_level=IMMEDIATE
  ```